ibm-cloud-architecture/cf-transformation/exercise/openshift.md

 ## Liberty hello-world application accessed from downloaded `exemplar` sub-directory

-Perform the following steps:
+In this first case, you will migrate an application that runs on WebSphere Liberty in CloudFoundry and has dependency on several custom user-provided services.
+The task is divided into several stages which are listed below.

+### Preparing the environment

+You run this preparation steps only once.
+Subsequent labs do not need you to redo these steps:

 1. Run the provided docker image.
 You should have Docker installed and running on your system.
 Provide a local directory path that is empty to be used as the conversion working directory.
 This command connects you to a bash shell inside the migration tool container.

 		docker run -v <your_local_path>:/data -v /var/run/docker.sock:/var/run/docker.sock -it ibmcloudacademy/cfmigrationtool bash